 An experimental play.
 An ‘object d’art’ Drawing.
 Painting, Sculpture, Sketch, improvised and created during Act One can be offered up for auction in Act Two.

 (Possible Act Two – see notes below).

 The experiment suggests an Act Two which offers the piece of ‘Art’ created in Act One for auction to the audience.
 Serving as a fundraiser for the performance company / group.

 A plan for a perfect evening.
 A couple celebrating their anniversary at a restaurant for the upwardly mobile.
 Harry, too intelligent for his own good, is determined to be on his best behavior.
 We sense he could be asking for trouble walking into a place outside of his comfort zone.
 He might have been able to handle that but what happens when an alpha male, prone to jealousy, meets a tough bug that gets up his nose.
 And just before dinner is about to be served?…

-Keywords: A planned celebration.
-Spoilt by jealousy.
+Keywords: A planned marital celebration marred by jealousy.
 Confrontation with a bug in the nose.
 Paranoia.
 A huge sneeze.
 All’s Well That Ends Well.

 Genre: Comedy, Sketch Comedy